 Add the hostname or IP address of at least one RADIUS server (such as a freeradius server on Linux), and the shared secret used to authenticate and encrypt communication with each server.

-The hostname of the switch must be resolvable to an IP address, which, in general, is fixed in DNS.
+You must be able to resolve the hostname of the switch to an IP address.
 If for some reason you cannot find the hostname in DNS, you can add the hostname to the

 /etc/hostsfile manually.
-However, this can cause problems because the IP address is usually assigned by DHCP, which can change at any time.
+However, this can cause problems because DHCP assigns the IP address, which can change at any time.

 Multiple server configuration lines are verified in the order listed.
 Other than memory, there is no limit to the number of RADIUS servers you can use.